raspberrypilearning/rpi-motors/en/step_2.md

 You'll need to wire up two motors and your battery pack using the motor controller.

+--- task ---

-+ With your Pi switched off, mount your motor controller board on the GPIO pins:
+With your Pi switched off, mount your motor controller board on the GPIO pins:

     ![Motor controller board](images/mcb.png)

+--- /task ---

+--- task ---

-+ Connect a battery pack to the power ports of the motor controller, connecting the positive (red) battery wire to the positive (+) power terminal on the motor controller, and the negative (black) battery wire to the negative (-) power terminal on the motor controller, and connect two motors:
+Connect a battery pack to the power ports of the motor controller, connecting the positive (red) battery wire to the positive (+) power terminal on the motor controller, and the negative (black) battery wire to the negative (-) power terminal on the motor controller, and connect two motors:

     ![Connect battery pack](images/mcb-wiring.png)

+--- /task ---

+--- task ---

-+ You'll need to know which GPIO pins your motor controller uses.
+You'll need to know which GPIO pins your motor controller uses.
 Refer to the board's documentation.
 This will usually be described as Motor A and Motor B, or MA1, MA2, MB1, and MB2.
 Make a note of these pin numbers.
 If you're not sure which is which, you can investigate this next.

+--- /task ---